Oichkatzelesfrettschen/lites/README.md

 variable.
 If that variable is unset and a directory named `openmach` exists at the repository root, it will be used automatically (a git submodule can conveniently provide it).
+Running `setup.sh` will automatically clone the OpenMach repository when network access is available.

 Example using the makefile: